tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Judgment

 When you hit an enemy with this ammunition, you receive a brief moment of insight into the foe.
 You might see something they’ve done recently, or learn why they’re in this battle, or glimpse something of their plans.
-You may then choose to either add another +1d6 radiant damage onto the attack (champion: +2d6; epic: +4d6) or deal your miss damage instead of your hit damage.
+You may then choose to either add another +1d6 radiant damage onto the attack, +2d6 at champion tier, and +4d6 at epic tier or deal your miss damage instead of your hit damage.

 ---